ECE-6100: Early Childhood Curriculum and Content, Ages 3-5 (3 hours)

 This course explores the research and practices surrounding the relationships between families, communities, early childhood professionals and policy makers in providing appropriate early child care, education and funding.
 In-depth study, analysis and discussion of strategies for developing culturally appropriate family-professional partnerships will be explored.
 Students will address the advocacy needs, opportunities and practices necessary to build dialogue with all early childhood stakeholders as a spokesperson for young children.

-Candidates will participate in a structured internship in the field of early childhood education.
-Supervised field experiences and opportunities to acquire and apply knowledge about early childhood education and related employment opportunities will be designed to link University coursework to real world situations.
-Prerequisite: B or higher in ECE-7010, ECE-7020, ECE-7030, ECE-7040, ECE-7050, ECE-7060, ECE-7070, ECE-7080 and ECE-7090.
+Candidates will participate in a 16-week structured practicum experience in the field of ECE.
+Supervised field experiences and opportunities to acquire and apply knowledge about early childhood education will be designed to link university course work to real world situations.
+Candidates will examine a real need at an ECE approved site, review the literature on the issue, and complete tasks to understand the need within the site to provide a thorough analysis of the topic to the site stakeholders.
+This is the final ECE core specialization course.
+Prerequisite: B or higher in ECE-7010, ECE-7020, ECE-7030, ECE-7040, ECE-7050, ECE-7060, ECE-7070, ECE-7080, ECE-7090, RES-7605 and RES-7700.